Catfishing in Germany

 Is Catfishing a Criminal Offence in Germany?

 Frequently, fraud is committed or at least attempted through catfishing.
-As a rule, the catfish first establishes a familiar relationship with their victim, primarily by paying attention to them and showing them understanding.
-The catfish then pretends to need money and seeks it from their victim.
+As a rule, the catfish first establishes a familiar relationship with its victim by paying attention to them and showing them understanding.
+The catfish then pretends to need money and seeks it from its victim.
 The trust previously established is supposed to induce the victim to transfer the urgently needed money.

-According to § 263, para.
-1 German Criminal Code (StGB), fraud is committed, among other things, when someone, to obtain an unlawful pecuniary advantage for himself or a third party, damages the assets of another by creating a misapprehension through false pretences.
-Thus, if the catfish deceives another person through the false profile, obtains an unlawful pecuniary advantage through this deception and thus causes damage to another person, this constitutes fraud.
+According to Section 263 (1) StGB, fraud is committed, among other things, when someone, to obtain an unlawful pecuniary advantage for himself or a third party, damages the assets of another by creating a misapprehension through false pretences.
+Thus, if the catfish deceives another person through the false profile, obtains an unlawful pecuniary advantage through this deception and therefore causes damage to another person, this constitutes fraud.

-Another possible motivation for catfishing is extortion (§ 253 StGB).
+Another possible motivation for catfishing is extortion (Section 253 StGB).
 In this case, the catfish wants their counterpart to send them a nude photo, for example, or to disclose sensitive information or data.
-Coercion (§ 240 StGB) can also be realised concerning catfishing.
+Coercion (Section 240 StGB) can also be realised concerning catfishing.

 Civil Law Consequences of Catfishing in Germany